 Hazelnut coffee: the flavoured blend you need to try

 One of the many beauties of the coffee world is its huge range of flavour.
-Whether you’re partial to a sweet, floral brew from Ethiopia or an intense, robust roast from Colombia, you’ll never run out of delicious new coffees that suit your taste.
+Whether you’re partial to a sweet, floral Ethiopian Coffee or an intense, robust Colombian Coffee, you’ll never run out of delicious new coffees that suit your taste.

 If you’re really looking to mix up your regular coffee routine and experience new flavours, hazelnut flavoured coffee is the ultimate left-field option to try.
 You can find out more about this incredibly popular blend with our coffee drinkers guide below.